 - Each Tile’s Time Zone to have all tiles run in the time zone in which they were saved.

-- Viewer Time Zone to have all tiles run in your user’s dashboard setting.
+- Viewer Time Zone to have all tiles run in your viewers’ dashboard settings.

 - Specific Time Zone: Select the specific time zone from list in the drop-down menu to have all the tiles run in that time zone.

-If you only want some elements to refresh, instead of all of them, you can toggle Refresh to On next to each element and define its refresh time.
+If you only want some rather than all elements to auto refresh, turn on the Auto Refresh switch next to each element you want to auto refresh and define the element’s refresh time.

-A dashboard tile can be created by linking to a saved Look (look-linked), specifying text, or by specifying a query directly.
-In Spaces, you can select one or more dashboards and convert all of its tiles based on saved Looks to query tiles.
+A legacy dashboard tile can be created by linking to a saved Look (Look-linked), by specifying text, or by specifying a query directly.
+In the folders, you can select one or more dashboards and convert all tiles that are based on saved Looks to query tiles.

-You can also convert multiple dashboards at once, as described on this page.
+You can also convert multiple legacy dashboards at once, as described on the Organizing and managing access to content documentation page.

-As part of this process, you can opt for the Clean up Space during conversion operation, which means that Looker will automatically delete the source Looks after they are converted to query tiles.
+As part of this process, you can choose to move the source Looks to the trash after they are converted to query tiles.
 This helps avoid the potential clutter of having many saved Looks that were only needed for that dashboard.
 This option is only shown if your dashboard includes Looks that:

 - Are not used in another dashboard.